EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 <caption>My daughter Aufa is joining me in this facial recognition session.</caption>
 </center>

-Apart from that there is also a fork [on GitHub](https://github.com/nazmiasri95/Face-Recognition) which allows us to do the real time face recognition.
+Apart from that there is also a fork [on GitHub](https://github.com/nazmiasri95/Face-Recognition) which allows us to do the real-time face recognition.
 For now, however, some manual work needed to be done in order to add more datasets (images of faces) if you want to use the code right away.

 <center>
   <video width="100%" controls>